Critical Section Problem

 Part B: Execution Sequence

-3. Now P3 has the smallest active number (2) → enters CS.
+P3has the smallest active number (2) → enters CS.
+P3exits and resetsnumber[3] = 0.- Now

 Execution Order: <P1, P3, P2, P4>